You open your laptop to complete the API integrations in your new project but your mind keeps wandering.

 - Used Wireshark to monitor and resolve issues like packet drops and security protocols.

-Include relevant extra-curricular skills that showcase your communication skills, grit, determination, creativity, perseverance, empathy, resourcefulness, discipline, diligence, team spirit, etc.Tips and Tricks to Ace Interviews
+Include relevant extracurricular activities in your resume that showcase your interests and strengths like -grit, determination, creativity, perseverance, empathy, resourcefulness, discipline, diligence, team spirit, etc.Tips and Tricks to Ace Interviews

 Listing these areas of interest outside of work shows that you are a real person and makes you seem more interesting.

 Do not ever rate your own skills.

 Before you hurriedly hit that send button, take a moment to verify all the information and ensure that it is flawless before sharing it.

 Use all the tips mentioned in the Complete Resume Guide to Perfect Your Resume [Free Resource]

 Here is a handy checklist of things to review before you send out a resume

 - One-page resume which is neat to consume.